EU hopeful Serbia builds unexpected alliance with Emirates

 A $400 million sovereign loan for agriculture has been agreed with the UAE's Development Fund, as well as another $400 million deal with the Al Dahra food producer, which wants to lease bankrupt socialist-era farms.

-Earlier this month, Vucic announced that the first 100 million euro instalment of a 200 million UAE loan slated for investment in irrigation, would be disbursed soon.
+Earlier this month, Vucic announced that the first 100 million euro installment of a 200 million UAE loan slated for investment in irrigation, would be disbursed soon.

 Serbia has also signed memorandums of understanding with several UAE companies, including Mubadala, a unit of Abu Dhabi's investment fund, on possible production of microchips and aircraft parts.